marulkar/geo-locate/README.md

 Usage Instructions
 - `Allow` the browser to share your location with the application to see your current Latitude and Longitude co-ordinates.
-- Lookup co-ordinates of any address by typing it in the `Address` tab.
+- Lookup the co-ordinates (and the corresponding map) of any address by typing it in the `Address` tab.

+Utilizes the following APIs:
+- Google Maps API
+- Google Places API for autocomplete lookups